Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/12/manipulating-variables-in-jmeter.md

 tags:
     - JavaScript
     - JMeter
+description: Demonstrates how to manipulate JMeter variables using JavaScript pre-processors, useful for cleaning data from CSV configs.
 ---

 There are many reasons for manipulating variables in JMeter, especially when you are loading data from a [CSV data set](/blog/2014/03/really-useful-jmeter-csv-data-set-config/) config element.
 You might want to trim a JMeter variable, or grab just a substring.